Abdominoplasty - Tummy Tuck Surgery

 Your tummy tuck will address many of the physical changes caused by pregnancy and childbirth.
 In addition to eliminating loose skin, stretch marks, and C-section scars, the procedure can repair abdominal muscles that were stretched or damaged throughout the childbearing process.

-The tummy tuck is an outpatient procedure performed in our fully accredited surgery suite.
-It takes about two to three hours, and you'll be under general anesthesia.
+A tummy tuck is an outpatient procedure performed in a fully accredited surgery center.
+It takes about two to three hours, and you'll be under general anesthesia provided by Dr. Steve Brown.
 Dr. Brown and her assistants will make you as comfortable as possible.
 The procedure will generally follow these steps:

-• Dr. Brown will make a horizontal incision across your lower abdomen, below your belly button and just above your pubic region.
-The length and shape of the incision will depend on how much excess skin Dr. Brown is removing.
+• Dr. Brown will make a horizontal incision across your lower abdomen, as low as possible below any C-section scar and just above your pubic region.
+The length of the incision will depend on how much excess skin Dr. Brown is removing.

-• Once Dr. Brown lifts your abdominal skin, she'll repair any weak or damaged muscles using permanent sutures.
+• Once Dr. Brown lifts your abdominal skin, she'll repair any stretched or separated muscles using permanent sutures to get the muscle layer as flat as possible.

 • As needed, Dr. Brown will liposuction adjacent areas such as your hips, flanks, or pubic area to remove excess fat deposits.

 • Dr. Brown will pull your abdominal skin down and trim the excess.
 She'll eliminate any C-section scars and stretch marks below your belly button.
-Stretch marks above your belly button will be significantly less visible.
+Stretch marks above your belly button will be significantly less visible as they are lowered.

 • Then, she'll suture your abdominal skin back to your pubic area and create a new opening for your belly button.

-• Dr. Brown will pop your belly button through the new hole, then suture it into place.
+• Dr. Brown will pop your belly button through the new hole, then suture it into place, hiding the scar along the inner shadow of the belly button.

-• The scar from your belly button incision should be well hidden.
-You'll be able to cover the scar across your lower abdomen with underwear and bikini bottoms.
+• The goal is to be able to cover the scar across your lower abdomen with underwear and for you to be confident in a full coverage bikini bottom.

 Dr. Brown performs two different tummy tuck procedures.
 A full tummy tuck will address issues with your entire abdominal area.
 It will involve a bigger incision, longer recovery, and larger scar, but the results will be more dramatic.

-A mini tummy tuck is useful if you have low amounts of excess skin that needs to be removed.
+A mini tummy tuck is useful if you have a very small amount of excess skin in the lower abdomen only, or a contour irregularity near a previous C-section scar.
 It will have a smaller incision, less prominent scar, and shorter recovery period than a full tummy tuck.

 Dr. Brown recommends mini tummy tucks for patients who: